fuinorg/sjsm/README.md

 		-html \

 ## CAUTION
-<b>Be aware that passing your password via the command line will most probably be visible in your command line history.</b>
+:warning: Be aware that passing your password via the command line (`-pw`) will most probably be visible in your command line history.
+It's better to use an environment variable with `-envPw`.

 * * *